 1. A reconciliation of the Coalition's financial records to the Single Statewide Information System (SSIS) is performed monthly.
-No - See Finding 2023-003 2.
+Yes 2.
 The Coalition has processes in place to identify and correct errors noted during the monthly reconciliation process to SSIS.
-No - See Finding 2023-003 No - 3.
-The Coalition's financial records and the SSIS records were reconciled and in agreement as of June 30, 2023.
-See Finding 2023-003
+Yes 3.
+The Coalition's financial records and the SSIS records were reconciled and in agreement as of June 30, 2024.
+Yes 4.
+The audit work papers include documentation to verify the above tasks were performed.
+The work papers are available to review by DEL staff upon request.
+Yes